What is breast enlargement?

-The reshaped breast is not only more attractive but totally natural looking.
+The reshaped breast is totally natural looking.
 There is a choice of implants available and our surgeon will discuss the merits of each with you.

 The procedure takes approximately one hour.
 It is normally carried out under general anaesthesia to make you sleep through the entire procedure.
 Twilight anaesthesia can sometimes be used.
 Preferences can be discussed with your surgeon at the time of consultation, and your consultant anaesthetist will be present throughout surgery to be certain you are comfortable and pain free.

-Surprisingly there is very little discomfort, although there may be some post operative swelling.
+There is very little discomfort, although there may be some post-operative swelling.
 You will be advised to wear a properly fitted support bra night and day for two weeks, which will support the breasts and aid the healing process.

 Although you will be up and about on the same day of surgery your surgeon will advise you when you can resume your daily routine.
 To permit proper healing you should avoid overhead lifting for three to four weeks.
 The decision regarding when you should return to work and fully resume normal activities depends on how fast you heal and how you feel.
 However, most patients return to work within seven to ten days.
 You can attend the gym and participate in sports after approximately six weeks.